sol239/Messenger-Analytics/README.md

     moving_average: 30		# you can change the value to change lenght of MA window
     top_words: 300			# you can change the value to see different number of top words.
     top_words_minimal_len: 5	# you can change the value to set words which will contribute to top words.
     - You can download your data here: https://accountscenter.facebook.com/info_and_permissions.
-Select data for entire time, or as you wish, and JSON format.
-After you downloaded the .zip, extract it and this extracted folder should be the one which you select in gapp.py.
+Select data for a specific date range or for your entire Facebook history, and choose the JSON format.
+After downloading and extracting the .zip file, select the extracted folder (which should be in JSON format) in gapp.py.
     **Features:**

     - Conversations and Groups: You can choose to view data for individual conversations or group chats.
 Select the desired option from the first dropdown menu.